weka/snaptool/README.md

 # Running in Docker

 The latest release of snaptool can be downloaded from docker hub ('docker pull wekasolutions/snaptool').
-A sample docker-run.sh file that provides the necessary parameters to run the snaptool docker image is included in the binary release mentioned above; its contents are shown here also.
+A sample docker-run.sh file, that provides the necessary parameters to run the snaptool docker image, is included in the binary release mentioned above.
+Its contents are also shown here.
 A sample snaptool.yml is also included.

 The configuration yml file is expected to be in the current directory when running within docker.